 Saint John the Evangelist wrote: "Ye have heard that antichrist shall come; even now are there many antichrists" (I John 2:19).
 Then he defines antichrist as anyone that denies that Jesus is the Messiah.
 There is also a spiritual meaning: Antichrist is anyone or any thing that opposes our inner Christ, or usurps the place of our inner Christ.
 In both the Roman Catholic and Eastern Orthodox churches there is a great deal of speculation and prophecy about a single person to appear in the future as Antichrist, but there is no basis for this in the Bible.
 The subject need not interest us.
-We need to know Christ.
+We need to know Christ through knowing our own inner Christ-nature.
 The rest will take care of itself.